MrSlimeDiamond/random-useful-p2-cfgs/README.md

 - `clipbrush_toggle` - Toggle clipbrushes (to 2)
 - `+quickzoom` (hold bind) quickzoom
 - `+holdzoom` (hold bind) normal hold zoom

+All toggle commands have an equivilent +/- command.
 ## Svars
 | Svar         | Description
 |--------------|-----------|
 | viewmodel_offset | Offset of the viewmodel (on x axis) (for zoom binds)      |
 | fov      | Player FOV  |

+## Special thanks to
+AMJ - i sent him my configs and he like made all of this better thanks

+Jerms - I think he helped me a lot in technichal-help channel

 ## hi
 if theres any issues then lmk on like discord or make an issue or something I'm not sure